 At this time, the program is directed and all procedures performed by Robert Kramer, MD.
 Dr. Kramer is the Director of Endoscopy at Children’s Hospital Colorado and Co-Medical Director of the Digestive Health Institute.
-He has been performing interventional endoscopy in children, including ERCP, for twelve years.
+He has been performing interventional endoscopy in children, including ERCP, since 2001.
 He has numerous publications in the field of interventional endoscopy and is a frequent speaker on these topics at national medical conferences.
 He is a member of the Endoscopy Committee of the North American Society of Pediatric Gastroenterology, Hepatology and Nutrition, as well as the American Society of Gastrointestinal Endoscopy.
 In the future we may add other interventional endoscopists to the ATECh program as demand increases.

 Phone: (720) 777-7457